MOTTechnologies/J2534DotNet/README.md

 # J2534DotNet
-J2534 .NET Library written by Roland Harrison (roland.c.harrison@gmail.com) using a modified J2534 libray that was originally forked from mkelly/kuzkok
+J2534 .NET Library written by Roland Harrison (roland.c.harrison@gmail.com) using a heavily modified J2534 libray that was originally forked from mkelly/kuzkok

 This library is available to be forked or used as is third party projects providing I am contacted for permission.